-A 5% strengthening of the RM against the following currencies at the end of the reporting period would have increased equity and decreased post-tax loss by the amounts shown below.
+A 5% strengthening of the following currencies against the at the end of the reporting period would have increased equity and decreased post-tax loss by the amounts shown below.
 This analysis assumes that all other variables, in particular interest rates, remain constant.